-Foods commonly fortified with B-12 include non-dairy milks, cereals, meat substitutes, energy bars, and nutritional yeast.
+Foods commonly fortified with B12 include non-dairy milks, cereals, meat substitutes, energy bars, and nutritional yeast.
 Check the food’s nutrition label to see its level of B12.
 Many of these foods contain this nutrient in surprisingly small amounts.
-Note that B12 fortified foods are supplemented with the very same B-12 that gets put into tablets, so obtaining your B-12 through food is in no way more “natural” than getting it through tablets.
-Additionally, it may be difficult to meet your B-12 through supplemented foods, since comparatively few products are fortified, and B-12 fortification of foods is often at low levels.
+Note that B12 fortified foods are dosed with the very same B12 that is put into supplements.
+This means that obtaining your B12 through fortified vegan foods is in no way more “natural” than purchasing supplements.
+Additionally, it may be difficult to meet your B12 needs through fortified foods, since comparatively few products are fortified, and B12 fortification of foods is often at low levels.

-For most vegans, it’s therefore much easier and more reliable to simply buy a bottle of vegan B-12 tablets.
-Sublingual B-12 supplements are easy to find online or at any natural foods store.
+For most vegans, it’s therefore much easier and more reliable to simply buy a bottle of vegan B12 lozenges.
+Sublingual B12 supplements are easy to find online or at any natural foods store.
 Of the dozens of B12 supplements Amazon stocks, probably the best buy is Now Foods’ 2000 microgram cyanocobalamin lozenges.
 A bottle comes in under $10, and gives you a large dose of B-12, that includes the cyanocobalamin molecule.